|Ordered||15 Aug 1940|

-After sinking 2 ships and damaging another from convoy HX 228, the escorts attacked U-221 with 6 depth charges, causing serious damage.
+After sinking two ships and damaging another from convoy HX 228, the escorts attacked U-221, dropping six depth charges which caused serious damage.
 The boat was forced to break off the action to make repairs at sea.
 (Sources: Blair, vol 2, page 255)

 27 Sep 1943

-17.13 hours, southwest of Ireland: U-221 was attacked at low level by the Halifax, straddled with 8 depth charges, and was seen to sink by the stern.
-The aircraft was hit by flak, and a fire in the starboard wing forced the pilot to ditch about 3 miles from the attack position.
-Two gunners were lost, but the remaining six crewmen survived and were rescued after 11 days by HMS Mahratta.(Sources: Franks/Zimmerman)
+17.13 hrs, SW of Ireland: U-221 was attacked at low level by the Halifax, straddled by eight depth charges, and was seen to sink by the stern.
+The aircraft was hit by flak, and a fire in the starboard wing forced the pilot to ditch about three miles (4.8 km) away.
+Two gunners were lost, but the remaining six aircrew survived and were rescued after 11 days by HMS Mahratta.(Sources: Franks/Zimmerman)

 2 recorded attacks on this boat.